10 Plants Poisonous To Dogs

 Spotting the signs of plant poisoning in dogs

-Possible symptoms that your dog is suffering from the effects of a poisonous plant may show as:
+Possible symptoms that your dog is suffering from the effects of a poisonous plant may include:

 If you get your dog to a vet straight after they’ve eaten an extremely poisonous plant, you could save your pet from life-threatening conditions such as liver and kidney failure, and even death.